curl/everything-curl/source/layout.md

   few features due to lacking some functionality in the library.
 - LibreSSL: an OpenSSL fork maintained by the OpenBSD team.
 - NSS: a full-blown TLS library perhaps most known for being used by the Firefox web browser.
-This was the default TLS backend for curl on Fedora and Redhat systems for a while in the past.
+This was the default TLS back-end for curl on Fedora and Redhat systems for a while in the past.
 - GnuTLS: a full-blown TLS library used by default by the Debian packaged curl.
 - mbedTLS: a TLS library targeted towards the embedded market.